celesteh/SCMoo/README.md

 ## To do

+* Logins
-No give verb yet
+* No give verb yet
-Pdefs, patterns and synths are not yet shared, nor saved to JSON
+* Pdefs, patterns and synths are not yet shared, nor saved to JSON